 What Does Tofu Taste Like?

 Tofu is made from soy milk, and so it has a slightly sweet, nutty flavor.
 However, the exact taste will vary depending on how it's prepared.

 For example, tofu that has been marinated will take on the flavors of the marinade, while fried tofu that has been stir-fried will have a more savory flavor.

 Some people think that tofu tastes like chicken or cheese, while others find it to be quite bland.
-No matter what your opinion on the taste might be, there's no denying that tofu is a nutritious and healthy food option.
+No matter your opinion on the taste, there's no denying that tofu is a nutritious and healthy food option.

 Tofu is low in calories and high in protein, making it a great choice for those who are looking to stay healthy!